 2.1.
-This householder application seeks full planning permission for first floor and single storey side, front and rear extensions and other alterations to a dwelling, 14 The Hawthorns, Markfield.
+This resubmitted householder application seeks full planning permission for first floor and single storey side, front and rear extensions and other alterations to a dwelling, 14 The Hawthorns, Markfield.

 - 2.2.
 The proposal includes the formation of a front gable projection with Juliette balcony over the existing integral double garage, a first floor side extension to align the main side elevation and new front gable with the existing side elevation of the garage, a first floor side extension above an existing single storey lean-to extension and a single storey rear extension with dual pitched roof to replace the existing conservatory.
 Matching external materials are proposed along with the additional use of complementary render to the proposed first floor front gable extension. - 2.3.
-Amended plans have been submitted which seek to address issues raised during the processing of the application in respect of design and impacts on the residential amenity of occupiers of neighbouring properties.
-Re-notification has been undertaken.
+This is a resubmitted scheme, following refusal of planning permission in respect of planning application reference 22/00284/HOU at Planning Committee in August 2022.
+The main amendment from the scheme previously refused is the proposed replacement of a hipped pitched roof over the proposed garaging with a flat roof to seek to address issues raised in respect of potential impacts on neighbours amenity.
+A Supporting Statement from the agent has been submitted with the application.